A type of garnet is mined by ants.

 Kim snorted.
 “If the worker ants were female instead of male, people would claim the ants like to see the garnets glinting in the sun.”

-Check out the YouTube video at the link below, then return tomorrow to ready the next station for blast off.
+Check out the YouTube video at the link below.